meilisearch/integration-guides/resources/issues.md

 ## Issue assignation policy

+We prefer not assigning external people to our issues.<br />
+Because people often ask to be assigned and never return, which discourages other potential contributions. <br />
+We will accept and merge the first PR that fixes correctly and implements the issue. <br />

+## Message templates (to be used by the Integrations Team members)

+**When the contributor asks to be assigned into the issue**

-We prefer not assigning external people to our issues.
+Hi \@username, we prefer not assigning external people to our issues.

 Why?
-People often ask to be assigned and never come back, which discourages the volunteer contributors from opening a PR to fix the issue.
+People often ask to be assigned and never return, discouraging the volunteer contributors from opening a PR to fix the issue.

 We will accept and merge the first PR that fixes correctly and implements the issue following the contribution guidelines of the corresponding repository.

 We are looking forward to your contributions.
-No need to wait for an assignment to start! 👍
+No need to wait for an assignment to start! :+1:

-## Issue priority feedback policy based on tier level
+**When the contributor suggests an improvement in a low level tier.**

 Hey \@username.
 I agree with implementing this!